 This monthly budget calculator is a tool that will aid you in planning your savings and expenses efficiently.
 You can use it either as a monthly expenses calculator, to assess the current state of your expenses, or as a budget creator, to plan the ideal budget you'd like to have.

 If you want to plan your company's budget as well, make sure to check out the business budget calculator.
-Meanwhile, you can use the expected monetary value calculator to quantify any risk that can impact your budget and the high low accounting method calculator for a quick estimate of your business' costs of operation.
+Meanwhile, you can use the EMV calculator (expected monetary value) to quantify any risk that can impact your budget and the high-low method calculator for a quick estimate of your business' costs of operation.

 Why use our monthly expense calculator?

 Budgeting is an important, even though heavily underestimated, process.
 How many times did you stare in horror at your empty wallet or your bank account with no savings at all?
 Budgeting helps you regain control over your finances.
 At the beginning, it may seem that this rigorous process strips your life of joy (buying stuff is fun, right?).
-However, in the end it will give you the freedom of deciding what is worth your money and help you accumulate some savings in the meantime.
+However, in the end, it will give you the freedom to decide what is worth your money and help you accumulate some savings in the meantime.

 Our monthly budget calculator bases its calculations on the information you provide to calculate your monthly and annual budget balance.
 Thanks to it, you will be able to: